 The user wants to control the density of the distribution along the virtual texture.
 For this he defines some materials corresponding to typical proportions of the various patterns and empty space (i.e. blank pattern).
 He also paints an areas map M at rough resolution to specify the areas of various materials.
 The corresponding algorithm is built upon the basic sparse convolution.
 The interpolation of M produces a continuous interpolation of the probabilities.
+The added blocks are:

-Figure 15: From left to right: a: Regular and transition patterns (extracted from the game Warcraft 3) and the 8×8 probability map. b: Zoom on a detail of the virtual texture (the geometry is a single quad). c: Dithering interpolation of the map. d: Mapping of the virtual texture (4096 \times 4096) on a terrain.
+Figure 15: From left to right: a: Regular and transition patterns (extracted from the game Warcraft 3) and the $8 \times 8$ probability map. b: Zoom on a detail of the virtual texture (the geometry is a single quad). c: Dithering interpolation of the map. d: Mapping of the virtual texture (4096 × 4096) on a terrain.